-The holidays are just around the corner and there is still a lot to do!
+The holiday season is just around the corner and there is still a lot to do!
 Buying last-minute gifts, cooking and baking, organizing parties, and decorating – all of these can be exciting (or stressful).
 But our holiday activities can also be a burden on our environment if not done right.

-From mid-November to New Year’s Day, household waste in Canada increases by a whopping 45 per cent.
-Gift wrap and shopping bags are the largest contributors with about 545,000 tonnes of it found in the landfill every year.
+An estimate shows that Canadians throw out about 50 kilograms of garbage over the holidays – a 25 per cent increase from the rest of the year.
+Gift wrap and bags are the largest contributors with about 545,000 tonnes of it found in the landfill every year.

 What can you do to avoid extra waste?
 From gift-giving to light-stringing, here are five easy tips that will help you reduce your impact on our land, air, water – and even save some money!
 Here’s how: